 - It’s more individualised: Funding is tailored to the supports a person needs to achieve their life goals;

 - It provides more choice and control: People have the ability to choose the supports they need, as well as how, when, where and who provides that support; and

 - It’s designed to be fairer: It entitles all people with significant and permanent disability to the funding and support they need throughout their lifetime.

 Will it affect me?

-The National Disability Insurance Agency (NDIA) model delivered in the Perth Hills region has now expanded to include the local government areas of Bayswater, Bassendean, Chittering, Toodyay, York and Northam.
+The NDIS delivered by National Disability Insurance Agency (NDIA) in the Perth Hills region has expanded to include the local government areas of Bayswater, Bassendean, Chittering, Toodyay, York and Northam.

 What if I live outside an NDIS trial site?

 If you live outside the NDIS trial site and need support, you can contact Identitywa directly.
 Call 9474 3303 or email email@example.com